Liv-Coder/FlutLock/memory-bank/activeContext.md

 ## Current Work Focus

-The current development focus is on restructuring the FlutLock project to follow a proper Python package structure.
-This effort involves organizing the code into appropriate directories, creating a proper package structure, and ensuring that the tool can be installed and used easily.
+The current development focus has been on enhancing the FlutLock tool with advanced configuration processing capabilities.
+This includes implementing variable substitution in JSON configuration files, allowing for more flexible and powerful configuration options.
+This enhancement makes the tool more adaptable to different environments and deployment scenarios.

-Major components of this restructuring include:
+Major components of this enhancement include:

-- Organizing source code in a `src/flutter_signer` directory with clear module boundaries
-- Creating proper entry points for the CLI command via `setup.py`
-- Moving configuration files, documentation, and examples to their respective directories
-- Updating MANIFEST.in to ensure all needed files are included in the package
+- Creating a new `config_processor.py` module in the utils package to handle enhanced configuration
+- Implementing variable substitution using ${VAR_NAME} syntax in JSON files
+- Supporting default values for variables with ${VAR_NAME:-default} syntax
+- Adding environment-specific configuration management
-- Maintaining backward compatibility with existing workflows
+- Ensuring cross-platform compatibility with path normalization
+- Providing comprehensive validation of configuration files
+- Creating example scripts demonstrating environment-specific configurations

+This work builds upon the previous enhancements to the build.gradle modification feature, creating a more complete and powerful automation solution.

 ## Recent Changes